RahulBhattacharya1/RahulBhattacharya1.github.io/_posts/2024-04-22-ai-water-quality-prediction.md

 It started with a simple thought while pouring a glass of water one late evening.
 The clarity of the water looked fine, but I wondered what invisible details could be hidden in that liquid.
 Access to clean water is something I never take lightly, and the idea of using machine learning to check water quality seemed both practical and exciting.
 That is how I began this small project, where I built an application that predicts water potability using trained models.

 This project was not born in a laboratory.
 It came from daily life, where questions about safety and quality occur naturally.
 I wanted to see if I could take publicly available datasets, train a predictive model, and then wrap it all in an application that could be easily shared.
 The result was this project, built with Streamlit, Python, and a machine learning model saved in joblib format.
 What follows is a complete breakdown of every file, every block of code, and how each piece helps form the working system.
+Dataset used [here](https://www.kaggle.com/datasets/rishabchitloor/indian-water-quality-data-2021-2023).

 ---